mfrachet/acodingdance/content/blog/tagged-template-litterals/index.md

 ## Creating a tagged template literal

-One of the thing I really like with template literals is their **declarative** syntax.
+One of the thing I really appreciate with template literals is their **declarative** syntax.
+Over the years, with HTML, JSX and so forth, it has proven to be an excellent way to represent contextual information.

-Let's use a `html` tagged template:
+We can use a `html` template literal like this:

 ```javascript
 const User = ({ name }) =>